DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 Based on experience for years mentoring people in different stages (starting their first job, career shift, moving to another work style or company), using a `dynamic MVP-style roadmap` with hands-on projects designed by an experienced DevOps engineer has been highly successful.

-That means **first, understand the problem instead of just learning a bunch of tools** then **using iterative style each iteration will cover most DevOps areas used in the job** to build a T-shaped skills profile from day one!
+That means **first, understand the problem instead of just learning a bunch of tools** then **using iterative style, each iteration will cover most DevOps areas used in the job** to build a T-shaped skills profile from day one!
 It's also essential to set the targeted market and organizations because, with different DevOps topologies, the DevOps engineer role requirements vary a lot.

 ## Roadmap Modes